 Spreadsheet Analysis, several projects available, contact Martin Pinzger for more information

 We further offer a number of Master Thesis projects in collaboration with companies.
-Currently available projects are in collaboration with:
+Please contact Martin Pinzger for more information.

 The first step of any MSc thesis project is to write a thesis proposal.
 This document serves as a guide during and as a reference for your thesis project.